 The data collected in this context may be transferred by Google to a server in the United States and stored there.
 For the event that personal data is transferred to the United States, Google has agreed to the conditions of the EU-US Privacy Shield.

 Google will truncate your IP address before analysis of the usage statistics, which means that conclusions cannot be drawn as to your identity.
 For this purpose, the code “anonymizeIP” has been added to Google Analytics on our website to guarantee collection of anonymised IP addresses.

 On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing the website operator with other services relating to website and Internet use.

-The Google AdWords conversion tracking cookies ordinarily remain enabled on your computer for around 30 days.
+The Google Ads conversion tracking cookies ordinarily remain enabled on your computer for around 30 days.
 If you visit our website during this period, both Google and we will be informed that you saw the displayed advertisement.

 In case that you use a Google account, Google can, depending on the settings stored in your Google account, associate your Internet and browser cache with your Google account and use information from your Google account to personalise advertisements.
 You must sign out of your Google account before visiting our website if you do not want this association with your Google account.